Supportive Housing Advisor

 How to Apply:

 At BC Housing, we're committed to providing a healthy, safe and inclusive workplace where respect and diversity are recognized assets.
-We invite and welcome applications from women, visible minorities, Indigenous Peoples, individuals with disabilities, persons of all sexual orientations and gender identities, and all people committed to meaningful work that makes a difference.
+We invite and welcome applications from women, visible minorities, Indigenous Peoples, Persons with Disabilities and Disabled People, persons of all sexual orientations and gender identities, and all people committed to meaningful work that makes a difference.
 We are committed to providing an inclusive and barrier-free work environment, starting with the hiring process.
 If you require accommodations at any point during the application and hiring process, please contact .

 Please Note: WorkInNonProfits.ca is not affiliated with and in no way endorses or vets the organization that posted this job.
 Any links posted within the job will take you to their external site where the same disclaimer applies.